AnthonyToons7/assistant-abacus/README.md

 - Background listening (application is closed and abacus will ALWAYS listen to you, but wont execute anything until his name is called)

 ## Commands for model installations
 When installing, use `venv\Scripts\activate`.
 These are the models you need installed into the project, so you don't need to install them globally.
+This python project is built in a virtual environment.
 ```
 pip install pyautogui
 pip install SpeechRecognition